Hello 2025

 17th anniversary of Streaming Museum

-Streaming Museum launched in 2008 during a pivotal expansion of the Internet, to harness its power to create emotional connections to human interconnectivity by circulating programs of arts, cultures, and ideas across global public spaces, cultural centers, and its website.
+Streaming Museum launched on January 29, 2008 during a pivotal expansion of the Internet, to harness its power to create emotional connections to human interconnectivity by circulating programs of arts, cultures, and ideas across global public spaces, cultural centers, and its website.

 In 2025, a renaissance of transformative innovation is unfolding.
-Streaming Museum is exploring the synergistic powers of the arts, AI, and quantum technologies to further deepen our understanding of the world, drive innovation, and deliver knowledge and solutions—critical, as the sustainability of life hangs in the balance.
-New works of human, AI and quantum will be co-created and showcased, alongside a range of multimedia works.
+Streaming Museum is exploring the synergistic powers of the arts, AI, and quantum technologies that further deepen our understanding of the world, drive innovation, and deliver knowledge and solutions—critical, as the sustainability of life hangs in the balance.
+Multimedia artworks as well as those co-created with AI and quantum will be showcased.

 _________________________________________